-Ken Bone is a semi-retired senior public service manager – having worked in Commonwealth, State and local government.
-A graduate in Economics – his public service roles has focused on housing, health services, children’s protection and childhood services.
-In addition Ken has worked in a range of urban services and capital building programs.
+Ken Bone is a semi-retired senior public service manager who has worked in Commonwealth, State, and local government.
+A graduate of Economics – his public service roles have focused on housing, health services, children’s protection, and childhood services.
+In addition, Ken has worked in a range of urban services and capital-building programs.

-Ken was brought up in the western suburbs of Sydney and is keenly interested in seeing services delivered that provide a basis for people believing in themselves and allowing people to use their talents to their full potential to achieve independence.
+Ken was brought up in the western suburbs of Sydney and is keenly interested in seeing services delivered that provide a basis for people to believe in themselves and allow people to use their talents to their full potential to achieve independence.

-As a Board member Ken is passionate in supporting Woodville Alliance to be an even more key contributor to the community life of south western Sydney.
-He has been on a number of boards including in community housing, sports boards and a showground trust.
+As a Board member, Ken is passionate about supporting Woodville Alliance to be an even more key contributor to the community life of southwestern Sydney.
+He has been on several boards, including community housing, sports boards, and a showground trust.

-Sandra a non-executive director, chair & committee member with over two decades of board level experience as both a director and board advisor.
-She has worked across the public, private and not for profit sectors with particular experience in the utilities, infrastructure and the energy industries.
+Sandra is a non-executive director, chair & committee member with over two decades of board-level experience as a director and board advisor.
+She has worked across the public, private and not-for-profit sectors, with particular experience in the utilities, infrastructure and energy industries.

 • Member of the Board of the NZ Electricity Authority